-The International Law and the Constitution Initiative, directed by Professor Catherine Powell, explores the relationship between internationalism and constitutionalism.
-The Initiative hosts public events and provides research and policy opportunities for scholars and students.
-Examples of projects the Initiative has supported are posted below.
+The International Law and the Constitution Initiative, directed by Professor Catherine Powell, explores the relationship between international law and constitutional law.
+The Initiative hosts public events and provides opportunities for students to work on law and policy projects.

 Scholars' Statement of Principles for the New President on U.S. Detention Policy: An Agenda for Change (prepared under the auspices of the Center for American Progress)